-Being out of stock on an in-demand item is the fastest way to lose customers to your competitors.
-And during the holidays or when specific trends are rising, being the only seller of a hot product can make gaining long-term conversions easy.
+Being out of stock on an in-demand product is the fastest way to lose customers to your competitors.
+And during the holidays or when specific trends are rising, being the only seller of a hot item can make gaining long-term conversions much easier.

-But it's hard to measure how well items are going to sell, and impossible to predict when things won't get shipped on time.
-You need a solution that keeps a supply available at your warehouse, and your customers happy.
+But it's hard to measure how well items are going to sell, and nearly impossible to predict when things won't get shipped on time.
+You need a solution that keeps a supply available at your warehouse (so you can keep your customers happy).

-Safety stock does just that, compensating for any unexpected variability from your customers or suppliers.
-When you need a few extra units to cover incorrect calculations or supplier mistakes, it helps buy time while you order additional stock.
+Safety stock does exactly that, by compensating for unexpected variability from your customers or from your suppliers.
+When you need a few extra units to cover incorrect calculations or supplier mistakes, safety stock buys time while you order additional inventory.

 What is Safety Stock?

-Safety stock is an inventory management best practice that is relevant to any business that deals with inventory, from raw materials to manufacturing to consumer goods.
-That said, there is a fine line between having the optimal safety stock for a rainy day and overstocking (we don’t want that).
+Safety stock is an inventory management best practice relevant to any business who deals with inventory — from raw materials, to manufacturing, to consumer goods.
+With that said, there’s a fine line between having the optimal safety stock and overstocking.

-Safety stock (or buffer stock) is the extra inventory that businesses can draw from when actual demand spikes beyond projections, while reorder point is the predetermined inventory level for a product that triggers a replenishment order.
-Both safety stock and reorder point are used as insurance against stockouts and demand variability.
-Done right, these tactics improve supply chain management and reduce inventory costs.
+Safety stock is the extra inventory businesses can draw from when actual demand spikes beyond their projections.
+Reorder point, however, is the predetermined inventory level for a product that triggers a replenishment order.

 Despite inventory management myths that state the contrary, safety stock is essential for your business.
-Even with the best data analysts in the world, it's impossible to correctly predict customer desires or unexpected mishaps along the supply chain.
+That’s because even the best data analysts in the world can’t accurately predict customer desires or unexpected mishaps along the supply chain.